Modie Cox

-Modie Cox (born December 29, 1972) is an American former basketball player.
+Maurice V. "Modie" Cox (born December 29, 1972) is an American former basketball player.
 He played collegiately for the Buffalo Bulls, and professionally for the Pietermaritzburg Tuskers, Milton Keynes Lions, Buffalo Rapids and Buffalo Silverbacks.
 As a player, he has been New York State Class B champion, Empire State Games gold medalist, and All-MCC honoree.

 Cox is currently assistant coach for the Niagara Falls Wolverines.
 He previously was assistant coach for the Buffalo Bulls, Niagara Catholic Patriots, Buffalo Rapids, Buffalo Silverbacks and St. Mary's Lancers.
 As a coach, he has been CHSAA Class B champion.

 An acclaimed motivational speaker, Cox has toured his Winning Because I Tried outreach program for youths and vulnerable populations since 2007.
 He was awarded the inaugural ABA Community Service Award in honor of his work.

 High school career

 Maurice "Modie" Cox was born in Niagara Falls, New York, and raised by his grandmother until her death.
 Cox never knew his biological father, and his mother was a drug addict.
 At the age of 15, he was adopted by the coach of his local Boys Club team.

 He took up the position of point guard after idolizing Kenny Anderson and Mark Macon, wearing the jersey number #12 in tribute to both players.

 Cox played for the varsity squad of La Salle Senior High School as a freshman, winning the 1988 New York State Class B championship.
 Following his junior year, he received honorable mention in the running for Nike High School All-American.
 He was honored as Buffalo News Player of the Year following his senior season, where he averaged 16.7 points per game and set school records for both steals and assists.

 He competed for the Western Region Open team in the 1991 Empire State Games, capturing a gold medal.